Research

 Primary Research

 The development of chronic pain is a result of changes in the nervous system that increase its reactivity, a process called sensitization.
-During sensitization, increased responsivity of the peripheral sensory system is followed by sensitization of the central nervous system (the spinal cord and brain).
-There is increasing evidence for the role of peripheral (non-central nervous system) mechanisms in the development of chronic pain, and the sensory network involved is a candidate target for treatment of chronic pain.
+During sensitization, increased responsivity of the peripheral sensory system is followed by sensitization of the central nervous system (CNS; the spinal cord and brain).
+There is increasing evidence for the role of peripheral (non-CNS) mechanisms in the development of chronic pain, and the sensory network involved is a candidate target for treatment of chronic pain.
 Kindolor is a drug designed specifically to target the over-activity in the peripheral sensory network involved in chronic pain syndromes.
 Kindolor reduces the possibility of deleterious central nervous system effects and alleviates the potential for addiction because it does not act in the central nervous system.
 Kindolor controls the hyperalgesia (abnormally heightened sensitivity to pain) of chronic pain without eliminating normal, protective pain responses; and Kindolor has been shown to have anti-hyperalgesic effects in five animal models of chronic pain.
-Not only can Kindolor act on its own, but it can also effectively enhance the action of analgesics that work in the central nervous system to control chronic pain Lohocla has received a grant from the National Institute on Drug Abuse/National Institutes of Health to take Kindolor through Phase I clinical trials.
-Lohocla has developed an appropriate formulation for Kindolor administration and currently has an investigational new drug (IND) application under consideration by the FDA.
+Not only can Kindolor act on its own, but it can also effectively enhance the action of analgesics that work in the central nervous system to control chronic pain Lohocla Research has received a grant from the National Institute on Drug Abuse/National Institutes of Health to take Kindolor through Phase I clinical trials, which are currently underway.